logo ce-autoloader

 Triggered when the module is being loaded.
 This is the perfect time to show a Skeleton Loader or a progress indicator.

-A loading element
+loading element

 A interactive element